Anumolkm95/url-metadata-scrapper/README.md

 # url-metadata-scrapper

-A API to scrape an input URL and parse its metadata.
+An API to scrape an input URL and parse its metadata.

 ## POST API